cgbridgewater/getOUTSIDE/README.md

 <br/>
 <br/>

-## Images from the site showing layout and features
+## 📷 Images from the site showing layout and features

 <img width="90%" src="readme_images\getoutside1.png" alt="getoutside1">

-<h4>Login and Registration pages to create or log into an account.</h4>
+Login and Registration pages to create or log into an account.
 <p>Don't want to make an account?
 Explore the site with the demo account!</p>
 <p>Email: demo@demo.com</p>
 <p>Password: demopassword</p>

 <img width="90%" src="readme_images\getoutside2.png" alt="getoutside2">

+The Main page lists activities of all other members.
+You can sort by activity, click to view an activity, or choose an option from the hamburger menu

 <img width="90%" src="readme_images\getoutside3.png" alt="getoutside3">